Avinashmydur/Avinashmydur/README.md

 ## Overview

-As a recent MSC Computer Science graduate, Avinash is venturing into the world of full-stack development.
+As a recent MSC Computer Science post graduate, Avinash is venturing into the world of full-stack development.
 This project is an initial attempt to build a web application using Angular for the frontend.
 It serves as a learning experience, and Avinash acknowledges that it requires further improvements.

 ## Project Details
 Angular